TOPICS

 Path Polynomial

 One would think that by analogy with the matching-generating polynomial, independence polynomial, etc., a path polynomial whose coefficients are the numbers of paths of length k would be defined.
-While no such polynomial seems not to have been defined in the literature, they are defined in this work.
+Although such a polynomial does not appear to have been defined previously in the literature, it is defined in this work.

 The path polynomial, perhaps defined here for the first time, is therefore the polynomial